-1. Introduction
+Introduction 1.

-1.1.
-Denison Mines Corp. and each of its subsidiaries ("Denison") recognizes the dignity and worth of each of its employees and contractors and to that end believes in providing and maintaining a work environment free from workplace violence, harassment, sexual harassment and discrimination.
-Such actions will not be tolerated and, where possible, will be addressed accordingly.

-1.2.
-Under the provisions of applicable federal and provincial regulations, including: (i) in Ontario, Part III of the Occupational Health and Safety Act, and (ii) in Saskatchewan, sections 3-6 of the Saskatchewan Occupational Health and Safety Act, 1993, sections 36 and 37 of The Occupational Health and Safety Regulations, 1996, section 3 of The Saskatchewan Employment Act and the applicable provisions of The Saskatchewan Human Rights Code (collectively, the "Regulations"), every employee has the right to freedom from harassment in the workplace.
+- Denison Mines Corp. and each of its subsidiaries ("Denison") recognizes the dignity and worth of each of its employees and contractors and to that end believes in providing and maintaining a work environment free from workplace violence, harassment, sexual harassment and discrimination.
+Such actions will not be tolerated and, where possible, will be addressed accordingly. - 1.2.
+Under the provisions of applicable federal and provincial regulations, including: (i) in Ontario, Part III of the Occupational Health and Safety Act, and (ii) in Saskatchewan, section 3 of The Saskatchewan Employment Act, sections 3-25 and 3-26 of The Occupational Health and Safety Regulations, 2020, and the applicable provisions of The Saskatchewan Human Rights Code, 2018 (collectively, the "Regulations"), every employee has the right to freedom from harassment in the workplace. - 1.3.

-1.3.
 Denison fully supports and adheres to the principles and practices set out in the Regulations and will make every reasonably practicable effort to ensure that its employees are free from workplace violence and harassment.
 For the purposes of this Policy, the term "employees" includes Denison's contractors.

-2. Prohibited Conduct
+Prohibited Conduct 2.

-2.1.
-All employees, including managers and supervisors employed by Denison, are responsible for conducting themselves in a manner consistent with this Policy and shall refrain from causing or participating in workplace violence and/or the harassment of another employee, and co-operate with any person investigating harassment complaints.

-2.2.
-For the purposes hereof, "harassment" means:

-a. engaging in a course of vexatious comment or conduct against a worker in a workplace that is known or ought reasonably to be known to be unwelcome, including any inappropriate conduct, comment, display, action or gesture by a person that constitutes a threat to the health and safety of an employee, that:

-i. is made on the basis of race, creed, religion, colour, sex, sexual orientation, marital status, family status, disability, physical size or weight, age, nationality, ancestry or place of origin; or ii. adversely affects the worker's psychological or physical well-being and that the person knows or ought reasonably know would cause a worker to be humiliated or intimidated; and/or b. workplace sexual harassment, which is defined to mean (a) engaging in a course of vexatious conduct, comment, display, action or gesture against a worker in a workplace because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome, or (b) making a sexual solicitation or advance where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the worker and the person knows or ought reasonably to know that the solicitation or advance is unwelcome.
+- All employees, including managers and supervisors employed by Denison, are responsible for conducting themselves in a manner consistent with this Policy and shall refrain from causing or participating in workplace violence and/or the harassment of another employee, and co-operate with any person investigating harassment complaints. - 2.2.
+For the purposes hereof, "harassment" means: - engaging in a course of vexatious comment or conduct against a worker a. in a workplace, including virtually through the use of information and communications technology, that is known or ought reasonably to be known to be unwelcome, including, without limitation, any inappropriate conduct, comment, display, action or gesture by a person that constitutes a threat to the health and safety of an employee, that: - is made on the basis of race, creed, religion, colour, sex, sexual orientation, marital status, family status, disability, physical size or weight, age, nationality, ancestry or place of origin; or - adversely affects the worker's psychological or physical well-being ii. and that the person knows or ought reasonably to know would cause a worker to be humiliated or intimidated; and/or - b. workplace sexual harassment, which is defined to mean (a) engaging in a course of vexatious conduct, comment, display, action or gesture against a worker in a workplace because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome, or (b) making a sexual solicitation or advance where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the worker and the person knows or ought reasonably to know that the solicitation or advance is unwelcome.